 One key new hire is for the chief executive officer slot.
 Keith Melnick is taking that position; he’s the former president of travel metasearch engine KAYAK.

-The Austin, Texas startup’s Series B financing included lead investor Acel Partners, a firm that has backed companies ranging from Facebook to Dropbox, Spotify, Venmo and KAYAK.
+The Austin, Texas startup’s Series B financing included lead investor Accel Partners, a firm that has backed companies ranging from Facebook to Dropbox, Spotify, Venmo and KAYAK.
 Dziabiak said a number of existing investors also participated, though he ruled out a particular investor group.

 “We do not have any investors from the auto insurance industry,” he said.
 “This independence allows us to remain balanced, offering customers unbiased advice and true comparison.”